 School of Science, Engineering and Environment

-The Robotics labs feature an array of advanced equipment includes industrial robot arms, including the ABB Flexpicker, a six jointed Nachi arm, and a human-scale CRS robot.
-These labs also contain conveyor belt systems based on industry versions, plus a selection of wheel and leg-based mobile robot platforms.
+Our Autonomous Systems and Robotics laboratories feature an array of advanced equipment which include industrial robot arms (ABB Flexpicker, a six jointed Nachi arm, and a human-scale CRS robot), conveyor belt systems based on industry versions, plus a selection of wheel and leg-based mobile robot platforms.

 What about after uni?